ArtemKolodko/telegram-wallet-web-app/README.md

 ### 2. Refill the account

-Go to wallet (you can always access it with `/wallet` command).
+Go to the wallet (you can always access it with `/wallet` command).

 Copy your address and send some amount of ONE tokens to this address.

 ### 3. Check your balance